 York Festival ideas is one of the largest free festivals of its kind in the UK.
 Since its inception in 2011, the Festival has welcomed a range of inspiring and engaging speakers and delivered a huge programme of accessible events that have consistently aimed to demonstrate the transformative power of ideas and education to as diverse an audience as possible.
-In 2020, the Festival attracted an audience of over 40,000.
+In 2021, the Festival attracted an audience of almost 67,000.

 If you would like to donate to York Festival of Ideas please support us using the button below.
-Every penny raised will be used to bring more world-class speakers and exciting events to York (and the world, by holding more virtual events).
+Every penny raised will be used to bring more inspiring speakers and exciting events to York - and the world, through our virtual events.

 The delivery of a festival that is composed predominantly of free events is underpinned by the support of our partners which have included the Holbeck Charitable Trust, Joseph Rowntree Foundation, Virgin Trains East Coast/LNER, Shepherd Group, Lloyd’s Register Foundation, the French Embassy in the UK, the Morrell Centre for Legal and Political Philosophy and many more.